 Yeshiva University disability services are available to students with disabilities.
 The University has a policy against discrimination.
 This policy covers employment, hiring, promotion, compensation, and other terms and conditions.
 It also adheres to federal laws against discrimination.
 Yeshiva University disability services are an excellent place to get help if you need it.

-The office of disability services at Yeshiva University works closely with the university community to provide appropriate accommodations and services to students with disabilities.
+The Office of disability services at Yeshiva University works closely with the university community to provide appropriate accommodations and services to students with disabilities.
 The goal is to empower these students to live whole and independent lives.
 The program offers both specialized education and community.
 The program offers individualized support and resources depending on the student’s needs.

 Yeshiva University is a coed, private, four-year University.
 Students can earn an associate’s, bachelor’s, or doctoral degree.
 Undergraduates can earn their degrees through an accelerated program, though it’s not required.
 Some majors require students to take an internship.
 Part-time jobs can also help students gain work experience.

 Cottey College has a full-fledged disability services program to support students with physical or mental disabilities in achieving their desired educational outcomes.
 These programs promote academic success, self-advocacy, and personal independence.
-By ensuring full integration of students with disabilities, Cottey College strives to achieve a diverse and inclusive campus.
+By ensuring the full integration of students with disabilities, Cottey College strives to achieve a diverse and inclusive campus.
 To that end, Disability Services works with other campus offices and departments to provide necessary support and accommodations.

 Cottey College will return unearned TA funds through at least 60% of the period.
 The amount of aid returned is determined based on the days the student has completed up until the withdrawal date.
 After this time, the unearned portion will be returned to the funding agency.
 The college will work with the student to minimize the return of unearned funds.

 The Office of Disability Services at Wilmington College is dedicated to providing equal access to programs, services, and events for students with disabilities.
 Students with disabilities are encouraged to self-identify to access their services and resources.
-Although Wilmington College does not offer on-campus housing, the Office of Student Life offers roommate matching assistance for those students interested in living on campus.
+Although Wilmington College does not offer on-campus housing, the Office of Student Life offers roommate-matching assistance for those students interested in living on campus.

 To receive disability accommodations, students must self-disclose their disability and complete an application process.
 They must also be eligible to request reasonable accommodations, which are approved modifications to a program that do not fundamentally change the nature of the program or academic requirements.
 Wilmington College strives to provide services that allow students to complete their academic goals without difficulty.

-Wilmington College offers an honors program for highly qualified students, although there are no requirements for first-year students to join.
+Wilmington College offers an honours program for highly qualified students, although there are no requirements for first-year students to join.
 Students can also double major, which may take a bit of extra work, but it can give them a unique combination of experience and make them stand out among other applicants.

 The Township of Schaumburg is an authorized local government in Illinois.
 Its staff provides social and human services to meet the community’s needs.
 These services include advocacy, transportation, support groups, and social events.
 If you have a disability, you can learn about services offered in the Township.